 - ½ cup (100 g) of Bengal gram (kadalai paruppu)

 - ½ tsp of salt

 - 2 red chillies

 - ¼ tsp of asafoetida powder (hing)

 - Wash & soak the lentils for an hour.

-- Cook them after adding turmeric powder until soft.
+- Cook them until soft after adding turmeric powder to the water (about 300 ml).